 - Data-driven campaigning

-- Digital technology
+- Digital technology and artificial intelligence

 - Political advertising and targeting

-- Political organisation and membership
+- Political parties, organisations and membership

-- Transparency and regulation
+- Transparency

 Current research: